azmigueldario/giardia_mlst_2023/README.md

 ## Approach

 - Collected publicly available and in-house sequenced genomes of Assemblages A an B (`nfcore-fetchngs`)
-- Normalized and performed quality control in raw reads to prune fragmented and low quality assemblies (`fastQC + multiQC`)
+- Normalized and performed quality control in raw reads to prune low quality input  (`fastQC + multiQC`)
+- Standardized approach to genome assembly and quality control using [Bactopia](https://github.com/bactopia/bactopia) with independent runs for Illumina short reads and hybrid (Illumina + ONT) assemblies
-- Define assemblage of parasites by comprosite (`samtools`)
+- Define assemblage of parasites by comprosite mapping draft assemblies against references of both assemblages (`samtools`)
-- Create nextflow pipeline with `chewBBACA` tool commands to define a core-genome MLST schema and evalute it
+- Create nextflow pipeline with `chewBBACA` tool commands to define a core-genome MLST schema and evalute it in a minimum spanning tree (`grapetree`)
 - Sensitivity analysis 1: subsampled input genomes to reduce overrepresentation of BC, Canada genomes and re-ran nextflow chewBBACA pipeline (`mash + t-SNE + HDBSCAN`)
 - Sensitivity analysis 2: created phylogenetic trees for the same input genomes used in the cgMLST schema using classic 3 or 6-loci schemas (`chewBBACA + MAFFT + IQTREE`)

 ## Datasets

-Secondary data analysis of Giardia intestinalis assembles A and B (parasites of human interest) to produce a core-genome multi-locus sequence typing (MLST) schema
+Secondary data analysis of Giardia intestinalis assembles A and B (parasites of human interest) to produce a core-genome multi-locus sequence typing (MLST) schema.
+The sequencing files were obtained through a comprehensive search of the INSDC in November 2024 (`PRJNA561185`, `PRJNA280606` and `PRJEB3213`)

-## Analysis steps

-1. Obtain the datasets
-2. Standardized approach to assembly of the datasets and assembly QC
-3. Calculate genomic distances using `mash` sketches
-4. Filter out some assemblies based on quality QC and clustering **[t-sne and HDBSCAN]**
-5. Run nextflow pipeline **[chewBBACA + crossvalidation]**
-6. Obtain hamming distances of cgMLST calls
-7. Evaluate annotation and quality of schema
-8. Produce minimum spanning tree

 ## Repository organization